Kathy Etchingham

-Kathleen Mary Etchingham (born 18 June 1946) is an English writer known from the Swinging London music scene of the 1960s and her relationship with Jimi Hendrix.
+Kathleen Mary Etchingham (born 18 June 1946) is an English writer known from the Swinging London music scene of the 1960s and for her relationship with Jimi Hendrix.

 Early life

 Etchingham was born in Derby, the daughter of Charles Etchingham, an Irishman from Dublin.
-Her mother deserted the family when Kathy was 10 years old, and Kathy was sent to the Holy Faith convent boarding school in Skerries, Dublin.
+Her mother deserted the family when Kathy was 10 years old, and Kathy was sent to the Holy Faith convent boarding school in Skerries, County Dublin.
 Returning to England, having been snatched from the convent by her mother, she eventually made her way to London.